dashbird/site/content/blog/a-crash-course-on-serverless-apis-with-express-and-mongodb.md

 Create a new directory to house your Serverless application services.
 Fire up a terminal in there.
 Now you’re ready to create a new service.

 What’s a service you ask?
 View it like a project.
 But not really.
-It's where you define AWS Lambda Functions, the events that trigger them and any AWS infrastructure resources they require, all in a file called **serverless.yml**.
+It's where you define AWS Lambda Functions, the events that trigger them and any <a href="https://dashbird.io/knowledge-base/aws-cloud/global-infrastructure/">AWS infrastructure</a> resources they require, all in a file called **serverless.yml**.

 Back in your terminal type: